REFATESHAQ/PIDC-NN_MinerNet-Pro/README.md

 ### Members of The Scientific Community

-### Wolves of science, engineering, and technology
+### Wolves of Science, Engineering, and Technology

 Dear colleagues: